kubernetes/community/contributors/design-proposals/admission_control_extension.md

 paths (initializers dynamic config path) are always fail open.
 Alternatively, it may be desirable for administrative users to bypass admission completely.

+Some options:

+1. Some namespaces are opted out of external admission (kube-system)
+2. Certain service accounts can bypass external admission checks

+##### Upgrade of a cluster with external admission

+The current order of cluster upgrade is `apiserver` -> `controller` -> `nodes`.
+External admission controllers would typically need to be upgraded first in order to ensure new semantic changes in objects are not ignored.
+This would include fields like PodSecurityContext - adding that *prior* to admission is necessary because it allows escalation that was previously impossible.

 #### Dynamic configuration